yosemiteproject/Tutorial-FHIR-RDF-as-a-Bridge/README.md

 It also references the various FHIR and SNOMED-CT ontology pieces that enable the reasoner to reach this conclusion.

-If needed, resolve missing imports using these files:
+If needed, resolve missing imports using these local files:
 ```
 snomed_cancer_subset.ttl
 fhir.ttl